Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 And that's when I was converting to Catholicism.

-So I went through the year of Catechism and I was baptized a year after that and I became extremely active.
+So I went through the year of catechism and I was baptized a year after that.

 And, you know, converts zeal.

-I think there was a synergy there where it's not necessarily bad to be devout or to take it very seriously, but also with the kind of neurotic mentality that I had, where it was just a bad situation, where it led to something called scrupulosity.
+And I think it, I think there was a synergy there where it's not necessarily bad to be devout or to take it very seriously, but also with like the kind of neurotic mentality that I had, where it was just a bad situation where it led to something called scrupulosity and this kind of neurotic behavior.

-And, and this kind of scrupulosity is where you''re always concerned that you've sinned, even though you haven't.
+Scrupulosity is where you're always concerned that you've sinned, even though you haven't.

-So even though you haven't sinned, you're worried, oh, maybe you did, or you're hyper focused on whether you've sinned or not.
+So even though you haven't sinned, you're worried, oh, maybe you did, or you're hyper-focused on whether or not you sinned.

 And this can kind of really mess with you.